goodmike31/pl-asr-speech-data-survey/README.md

   * [Google Scholar Search](https://scholar.google.com/) (keywords: Polish, ASR, speech corpus, dataset, etc.)
   * [Google Web Search](https://www.google.com/) (keywords: Polish, ASR, speech corpus, dataset, etc.)

-## Taxonomy
+## Catalog attributes
-- The dataset cards taxonomy consists of 60 attributes.
-- Each dataset is described in terms of:
+- Each dataset is described with up to 60 attributes covering:
   - authorship, creation date, funding, etc.
   - availability, licensing, pricing, etc.
   - content e.g. audio format, number of speakers recorded, meta-data distributions, etc.
 - Values of attributes not reported by dataset authors, publishers, or researchers are recreated, when feasible (e.g. number of recordings)
-- Full taxonomy is available as:
+- Full list of attributes, their purpose and allowed values is available as:
   - [Google sheet](https://docs.google.com/spreadsheets/d/181EDfwZNtHgHFOMaKNtgKssrYDX4tXTJ9POMzBsCRlI/edit?usp=sharing)
   - [TSV](https://github.com/goodmike31/pl-asr-speech-data-survey/blob/main/snapshots/pl-asr-speech-datasets-taxonomy-latest.tsv)

 ## Limitations
-Collected meta-data organized into the catalog and used to draw findings is based on the information available online, mostly originating from datasets authors, language repositories, and scientific articles.
-In case any source values contain errors, resulting metrics and derived observations may be biased or not accurate as well.
-Additionally, despite of author’s best efforts to validate manually collected data before the publication, the catalog may contain inaccurate information resulting the curation-related error.
-The author hopes that making the catalog publicly available to the community will enable collective curation of the catalog and taxonomy, especially the correction of errors in the catalog meta-data.
-The author plans to reach out to dataset creators to discuss missing values, availability of datasets with unknown status, as well as licensing and re-usage of all existing datasets for the Polish ASR benchmarking purposes.
-Last but not least, all datasets available online were downloaded and are being analyzed automatically, to draw new insights data and verify values reported by the authors in the documentation.
+The metadata collected for the catalog and used to draw conclusions is primarily based on information available online in language repositories and scientific articles.
+When feasible, it was further verified through manual inspection of dataset content and discussion with dataset authors.
+Despite our best efforts, some important metadata values may be missing.
+Naturally, if the original source of metadata contained errors, the resulting values in the catalog, as well as metrics and derived observations, may be biased or inaccurate.
+Additionally, despite our best efforts to manually validate all collected data before publication, the catalog may contain inaccuracies resulting from curation- related errors.
+We hope that making the catalog publicly available to the community will enable collective curation of the catalog and taxonomy, particularly by ad- dressing any errors in the catalog metadata that have practical impact on the community.
+Engaging in discussions is also crucial for filling in missing values, establishing the availability of datasets with unknown status, and determining licensing and re-usage of existing datasets for Polish ASR benchmarking purposes.
+Lastly, all datasets available online are subject to automatic analysis to draw new insights from the data and verify values reported by the authors in the documentation.
+This process, however, may introduce additional limitations in terms of the accuracy and reliability of the resulting insights.